-16. Swatches or Hangers– small pieces of material that allows the buyer to feel and touch a fabric without needing to order a whole length of fabric.
+16. Swatches or Hangers – Small pieces of material that allow the buyer to feel and touch a fabric without needing to order a whole length of fabric.
 Technical information about the weight and construction is usually applied to the hanger for easy reference.

-19. Tolerance – Allowances between the specification and finished product where acceptable.
+19. Tolerance – Allowances between the specification and the finished product (where acceptable).
 Garments are still produced by humans and so small tolerances are acceptable across key measurements.

 20. Trims – Zips, branding, badges, care labels, swing tickets etc.